 Courses & Events

-The 2014 Eckerd College Writers' Conference offers workshop classes in Nonfiction; Novel; Screenwriting; Short Story; and Young Adult.
+The 2015 Eckerd College Writers' Conference offers workshop classes in Nonfiction, Novel, Short Story, and Young Adult.
 Working closely with our award-winning faculty, students will have stimulating opportunities to ask questions and learn valuable skills from fellow students and authors at the top of their form.

 This workshop explores several modes of creative nonfiction, including essays, cultural criticism, humor, and memoir.
 The boundaries between fiction and nonfiction will be explored as well as the narrative techniques that best convey the truths of a particular moment.
 Discussion will touch upon the process of structuring life experiences into a book length work.